csc301-2023-fall/project-42-team-collab/guide/main-guide.md

 #### [Optional] Setting up release of the project to be installed in other workspaces

 This part is optional, but it is necessary if you plan to distribute your Slack bot to multiple workspaces.

+Please refer to the guide linked in [Installation [Online Deployment]](#installation-online-deployment) if you think setting this part up is difficult.
+This part is at timestamps 11:54 and 15:21.

 The main goal of this part is to setup a PHP Web Server that runs an automated installation script, which triggers [Slack's OAuth Request](https://api.slack.com/authentication/oauth-v2) and installs the bot to the corresponding workspace.